the-pear/android-perftracking/README.md

 ```

 ## <a name="integration"></a> Confirm the Performance Tracking integration

 ### Check for Build

-* Make sure `transformClassesWithPerfTrackingXXX` tasks are successful without any error during build process.
+* Confirm `transformClassesWithPerfTrackingXXX` tasks are successful without any error during build process.
-* If your build gets failed because of any error in `transformClassesWithPerfTrackingXXX` tasks you can contact us through [Inquiry Form](https://developers.rakuten.com/hc/en-us/requests/new?ticket_form_id=399907).
+* If your build fails because of any error in `transformClassesWithPerfTrackingXXX` tasks please contact us through [Inquiry Form](https://developers.rakuten.com/hc/en-us/requests/new?ticket_form_id=399907).
-* You can proceed with build by disabling instrumentation/tracking as shown [Control Instrumentation](#control).
+* You can disable tracking as shown in [Configure Tracking](#configure).

 ### Run your App

-* On first run of your app after integrating Performance Tracking the module will only fetch and store its configuration data, it **will not** send metric data.
-On subsequent runs the module will track and send metrics and measurements if the previously received configuration is valid and the enable percentage check succeeds.
+On first run of your app after integrating Performance Tracking the module will fetch and store its configuration data, it **will not** send metric data yet.
+On subsequent runs the module will track performance and send metrics and measurements if the previously received configuration is valid and the enable percentage check succeeds.

 ### Check Configuration

-* Using charles or any other network capture software you can verify whether configuration loaded successfully or not?
-* Look for `https://api.apps.global.rakuten.com` in charles and check if Response code if `200 OK` for successful configuration.
-* If Response code is not 200, then please check your subscription key in AndroidManifest.xml.
-* You can even verify this by enabling debug logs as shown in [Enable Debug Logs](#debug).
+You can verify this by enabling debug logs as shown in [Enable Debug Logs](#debug).
 You will see "Error loading configuration" log in failure scenario.

 ### Check Sending data to eventhub

-* Tracking data of your app will get reflected in the relay portal after few hours.
+* Performance Tracking data of your app will reflect in the relay portal after few hours.
-* By using charles or any network capture software you can confirm whether tracking data is send to eventhub or not before it gets reflected in relay portal.
-* Look for `https://perf-eventhub-prd-japaneast.servicebus.windows.net` in charles and check Response code is `201 Created` for `measurements`.
 * You can even verify this by enabling debug logs as shown in [Enable Debug Logs](#debug).
 You will see "SEND_METRIC" AND "SEND" in logs.

 ## <a name="changelog"></a> Changelog

 ### 0.1.1
+//TODO: List all the JIRA tickets included in this version.
 - Post MVP Release

 ### 0.1.0